ricn/ricn.github.io/_posts/2013-08-05-full-text-search-for-attachments-with-rails-and-elasticsearch.markdown

 If you're using another operating system or if you don't use Homebrew you can follow the instructions [here](http://www.elasticsearch.org/guide/reference/setup/installation/) to install Elasticsearch.

 #### The attachment type plugin
-In order to be able to index the actual content of files in Elasticsearch we need to install [The attachment type plugin](http://www.elasticsearch.org/guide/reference/mapping/attachment-type/).
-This plugin allows us to index different attachment type field (encoded as base64), for example, Microsoft Office formats, PDFs, open document formats, ePub, HTML, and so on.
+In order to be able to index the actual file content in Elasticsearch we need to install [The attachment type plugin](http://www.elasticsearch.org/guide/reference/mapping/attachment-type/).
+This plugin allows us to index different type of files, for example, Microsoft Office formats, PDFs, open document formats, ePub, HTML, and so on.
 The full list of supported file formats can be found [here](http://tika.apache.org/1.4/formats.html).

 This is how you install the plugin:
 {% highlight bash %}